 How important is self-awareness in athlete performance?
-John Haime cites examples from both golf & football, discussing the potentially hazardous ‘blind spots’ in an athletes development, how to look out for them and how to coaches can support athletes in navigating around these challenging issues.
+John Haime cites examples from both golf & football, discussing the potentially hazardous ‘blind spots’ in an athletes development, how to look out for them and how coaches can support athletes in navigating around these challenging issues.

 I was inspired to write this article by a quote I come across from a friend of mine, Melinda Harrison, a former Olympic swimmer who specializes in helping athletes transition from the world of sport to their next great venture.

 “If you do not see the wave coming, it can smack you down and pull you under leaving you feeling tossed around, upside down, gasping for breath and picking out sand from areas you never knew existed,” she wrote.

 I knew this feeling well in my professional sports career.
 I was tossed around often.
 In fact, these waves were blind spots that eventually derailed a professional sports career that had promise.
 I found myself metaphorically picking sand from areas I never knew existed (far too many times), and I didn’t understand how it was happening.

 What are the blind spots in your game?
 Those waves you don’t see coming that leave you tossed around and falling short of your capabilities.

 Right now is a great time of the year to roll up your sleeves and reflect on what happened during 2016 — and what you might do in 2017 to get more enjoyment and make some positive strides in your game.
 How was your football year?
 Happy with it?
 Wanting more?